brevzin/cpp_proposals/md/deducing-this.md

     }
 ```

 In the example above, `this` is no longer a pointer.
 Since `this` can never be a null pointer in valid code in the first place, this is an advantage, but may add confusion to the language.
+It also leaves us at a loss as to how one can address the derived object and the base object, as outlined in the previous section.

 Rather than naming the first parameter `this`, we can also consider introducing a dummy template parameter where the qualifications normally reside.
 This syntax is also ill-formed today, and is purely a language extension: